prp-e/chinkara-openqa-dataset/README.md

 This structure was pretty much used in every other _Guanaco_ style dataset out there and seemed to be the best structure for an LLM which is going to be trained with QLORA method.

 ## Why Dolly?

+Dolly 15k is a good choice since it is _human generated_ and it reduces the risk on hallucinations.
+Also the other advantage of this dataset is that it is _available only in English_.
+Being mono-lingual can be beneficial when the model is small and quantized.